-- 3.1 The ICAO's agreement on Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) the first-ever global market-based measure addressing carbon emissions of any industry sector, reflects many years of intensive efforts by ICAO and its Member States in cooperation with the aviation industry. - 3.2 The timely implementation of CORSIA has been a top priority for ICAO since the scheme's adoption, at the 39th Session of the ICAO Assembly in 2016.
-Despite the challenges of the COVID-19 pandemic on international aviation, the joint efforts of ICAO Member States have made it possible for the implementation of CORSIA according to its established schedule.
+The ICAO's agreement on Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) - the first-ever global market-based measure addressing carbon emissions of any industry sector, reflects many years of intensive efforts by ICAO and its Member States in cooperation with the aviation industry.

+The timely implementation of CORSIA has been a top priority for ICAO since the scheme's adoption, at the 39th Session of the ICAO Assembly in 2016.
+Despite the challenges of the COVID-19 pandemic on international aviation, the joint efforts of ICAO Member States have made possible the implementation of CORSIA according to its established schedule.